pongasoft/emscripten-glfw/README.md

 Features
 --------

-Main supported features:
+Main features:
 * can create as many windows as you want, each one associated to a different canvas (use `emscripten::glfw3::SetNextWindowCanvasSelector("#canvas2")` to specify which canvas to use)
 * resizable window/canvas (use `emscripten::glfw3::MakeCanvasResizable(...)` to make the canvas resizable by user.
   Use `"window"` as the resize selector for full frame canvas (ex: ImGui))
 * mouse (includes sticky button behavior)
-* keyboard (includes sticky key behavior)
+* keyboard (includes sticky key behavior and Meta key workaround)
 * joystick/gamepad
 * fullscreen
 * Hi DPI